omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 3.md

 “I don’t remember”

-“Wow… I bet you use that often”, Eric said incredulously.
+“Wow… I bet you say that often.”
+Eric said incredulously.
 Karrie glanced at me and couldn’t help but agree.

 Ridiculous as it sounds, it was the truth, or more correctly, I didn’t know any games.
 Having never had the chance to play with others, remembering games or fun things to do was just wasted energy I could instead use to survive.
 Well, there was one game I was subjected to against my will.

-“How about truth or dare?”, I spat out.
+“How about truth or dare?”
+I spat out.

 “You serious?”
 They said in tandem.